Updated July 2018

 Each has its own pros and cons…

 1. Magnetic Safety Locks

-Magnetic cabinet locks mount to the inside of your cabinet, so they are the least invasive in the “aesthetics” department.
+Magnetic locks mount to the inside of your cabinets or drawers, so they are the least invasive in the “aesthetics” department.
 Magnetic locks use powerful magnets to keep cabinets and drawers closed with a magnetic “key,” of sorts, to engage and disengage the locking mechanism.
 See a quick video of this here.

 A unique feature of magnetic locks is that you keep them in “unlock mode” for any period of time, which allows you to quickly whip up some dinner without having to unlock drawers and cabinets every time – or for the years between kids when you don’t need them.
 They’re also great for grandparents who only need them engaged while grandkids are visiting.
 Yes, magnetic locks are the most flexible type of lock in the long term.